tinfoilsh/tinfoil-node/README.md

 This package exposes verification helpers that load the Go-based WebAssembly verifier once per process and provide structured, stepwise attestation results you can use in applications (e.g., to show progress, log transitions, or gate features).

-The verification functionality is split into two modules:
-- `verifier.ts`: Core verification logic with low-level attestation methods
-- `verification-runner.ts`: Higher-level orchestration with state management and subscriptions

 ### Core Verifier API

 ```typescript